BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Is dopamine the key?**

+I was Scrolling through YouTube this morning, as a way of avoiding doing some hard work.
+Almost the first video that the algorithm offered me was one entitled “how to stop scrawling on YouTube and get some hard work done”.
+It seems like the video that I should be watching.

+I actually only watch the first half of it.
+It was 30 minutes long, and the main message was that you shouldn’t spend time on that kind of activity.
+I will go back to it though, because it looks all interesting.
+The thesis behind the video Was that rather than managing attention or energy levels, as I’ve been trying to do, we should instead focus on dopamine.

+I’ve heard people talking about dopamine before.
+As an actual scientist, I’m very sceptical of ideas that are based on looking at studies in neuroscience and inferring from them that a particular neurotransmitter controls everything.
+Real biology is way more complicated than that.
+But having said that, the story he was telling did seem to chime in with what I either believe, or no to be the case about how to get things done.
+In particular, the way that once you start scrolling, you seem to end up doing more and more of it.
+And when you finally finish, you feel strangely unsatisfied.

+So I’m going to go back And finish off the video, and maybe rewatch it a few times and make some notes.
+If nothing else, the fact that it was a video that I was able to turn off, means I got working on this article earlier than I might have done.
+So I’m already winning.

 #### **Scarcity**

 One of the reasons I have been able to successfully keep up this habit of updating this record of my struggle against distraction is that I am very strict about sticking to my 10 minute rule.
 I have 10, and only 10 minutes available and I publish whatever I’ve come up with in that time.
 The discipline works really well.